jogojapan/jogojapan.github.com/source/_posts/2012-12-21-making-trigrams.markdown

 `Char` and `Pos` represent data types for individual characters and position/offset information, respectively.
-Hence, when using `char` for characters and `long` for positions, a single trigram is of one of the three types below:
+Hence, when using `char` for characters and `long` for positions, a single trigram can be stored in one of three data structures shown below:

 {% codeblock Trigram implementations lang:cpp %}
 using namespace sux;